First Rule for Choosing the Hottest Firewood?

 - Build proper corners!
 Having a woodpile fall apart in the middle of the winter is not fun.

-- If you stack your wood with exposure to the sun or prevailing winds, that will help ensure it is ready to burn in the fall.
+- If you stack your firewood with exposure to the sun or prevailing winds, that will help ensure it is ready to burn in the fall.
 Keep your wood covered, but make sure it can dry.

-Burning wood efficiently:
+Burning firewood for maximum efficiently:

-There is something biologically imbedded in us that makes us want to be seen as someone who can produce a good fire, especially when our friends are watching.
+There is something biologically imbedded in us that makes us want to be seen as someone who can produce a good hot fire, especially when our friends are watching.
 Endless blowing on, and watching a kindling pile smoke away into nothingness is not good for anyone's ego.

 - Your fire needs to have ample air to get started, then close it down to burn efficiently.
 But if you close it down too much you will starve it of oxygen, causing it to burn poorly and create smoke.